Clinical trials are vital to healthcare research and innovation. But finding clinical research volunteers can sometimes be a challenge.

 Together, we explored:

-- how to harness the power of Reels and Stories on Instagram and Facebook
+* how to create engaging Reels and Stories on Instagram and Facebook

-I designed a bespoke training session to help the NIHR solve their specific communication challenges, using best-practice examples of how other organisations and charities use social media marketing in recruitment.
+I designed a bespoke training session to help the NIHR tackle specific communication challenges, drawing on best-practice examples from other organisations and charities that already use social media marketing extensively to recruit volunteers.

 The impact

-Chrissy is already putting her knowledge to good use and building a strong digital presence on Facebook and Instagram.
+Chrissy is already applying the learning and building a strong digital presence on Facebook and Instagram.
 After our session, Chrissy said: “I’d recommend Karen’s social media training.
 She has a thorough knowledge across all platforms and real insight into algorithms and ads.

 “She went above and beyond to assess our accounts and had many good suggestions for how we might grow our embryonic accounts.
 I’d highly recommend her bespoke courses.”